-The Tale of The Beautiful French Filmmaker Bludgeoned in Ireland
+The Cold Case of the Beautiful French Filmmaker Bludgeoned to Death in Ireland

 It’s been 18 years since Sophie Toscan du Plantier’s battered corpse was found on the rugged Irish coast.
 The case is far from cold, but justice may never be served.